integreat-io/integreat/README.md

 The endpoint will be picked according to the matching properties, unless an endpoint id is supplied as an `endpoint` property of `payload`.

-By default, the returned data will be cast with default values, but set `returnNoDefaults: true` on the action payload to get only values mapped from the service data.

 #### `GET_UNMAPPED`

 Get data from a service without applying the mapping rules.
 Returned in the